Hagar00/react-hook-form-basics-blog/README.md

 <input type="text" name="firstName" {...register('firstName')} />
 ```

-Note that each input must have a unique name property.
+## Note that each input must have a unique name property.

-•	**HandleSubmit: This method is used to handle form submission.
+HandleSubmit: This method is used to handle form submission.
 It takes two functions as arguments:
 1. The first function is called when form validation is successful.
 2. The second function is called when validation fails.